Some history

 In case you want to take part in the meeting, please send an email with subject MM(P) to w dot zudilin at math dot ru dot nl.

-Of course, in your message you need to clearly indicate your reasons of attending the event.
+Of course, in your message you need to clearly indicate your reasons for potential attending the event.
 As of 2 July 2023, no slots for further talks are left.
+As of 27 October 2023, the conference is over.

 Tuesday 24 October 2023, room HG 00.303 | ||